Sreedeepthinukala/CVAT/installation_guide.md

 Replace the original docker compose yml file with <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/docker-compose.yml">docker-compose-yml</a></p>

 Under Volumes near device, give the path of the images folder.
-If you are using this yolov3 retraining model,training images should be in 3.DATA->Source_images_Training images and aslo the same images should be in 3.DATA->Source_images_Training images->vott-csv-export.
+If you are using the yolo v3 model specified here, git clone https://github.com/AntonMu/TrainYourOwnYOLO,training.
+Images should be in 3.DATA->Source_images_Training images and also the same images should be in 3.DATA->Source_images_Training images->vott-csv-export.

 In the cvat folder, add <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/docker-compose.override.yml">docker-override.yml</a></p>